 In some cases, you may be eligible for statutory tuition fees with a Dutch residence permit.
 We’ll let you know which additional documents you’ll need to submit during the registration process.
 Go to the tuition fee section on our website for more information.

-Complete an authorisation form.
+Complete an authorisation form form.
 Your parent/guardian must sign for you if you’re under 18.

 This all depends on how many payment instalments you’ve missed.